isallexist/Quasi-clique/README.md

 Makefile_mip: Make file to compile MIP.cpp in a linux system.

 Input instance format(s): DIMACS II instance format.

-Examples can be found at http://iridia.ulb.ac.be/~fmascia/maximum_clique/DIMACS-benchmark
+# Compiling the code
+1. Configure the Linux environment with Gurobi and Intel MKL as described in the paper.
+2. Create a folder LDB for runing LDB.cpp.
+3. Copy the input folder, LDB.cpp and MakeCommand_ldb to the LDB folder.
+Then create an LDB/output folder for outputs.
+4.